Zaydiscool777/asm/README.md

 	-o EXEC
 ```
 ### me
-For me, the printed file names were all basically:
+for me, the printed file names were all basically:
 ```
 /usr/lib/gcc/x86_64-linux-gnu/13/../../../x86_64-linux-gnu/FILE
 # which becomes